favonia/cloudflare-ddns/docs/design/guides/go-lint-suppressions.markdown

 - Give a concrete local reason when the exception is not already obvious from nearby code.
 - Do not add semantically empty or misleading code solely to silence a linter; when the code is correct by an invariant the linter cannot see, use a precise suppression with a reason.
 - Do not use bare `//nolint`, `//nolint:all`, or file-wide suppression as normal practice.

-## Narrowest Durable Home

-Choose the narrowest durable home for the rule:

-- Put repository-wide lint decisions, stable false positives, and path-based exclusions in [`.golangci.yaml`](../../../.golangci.yaml).
-- Put one-off exceptions inline at the enforcement point.
-- If the same suppression repeats because of a shared code shape, move the durable rule to the smallest correct shared home, such as a helper, code comment, test helper, or existing design note.
-- Prefer changing code over suppressing a warning when the warning points to a real local readability, correctness, or maintenance problem.

 ## Durable Recurring Judgments